JuliaHEP/Geant4.jl/docs/src/index.md

 - ` beamOn(::G4JLApplication, ::Int)`.
 Starts a run with a given number of events.

 ### Constructing the detector
 Parameters of the detector are collected in a user defined mutable data structure inheriting from `G4JLDetector`.
 The user also needs to provide a Julia method for constructing the geometry.
-This method needs to have the signature
+This method needs to have following the signature
 ```julia
 <User_Det_Constructor_Function>(::G4JLDetector)::CxxPtr{G4VPhysicalVolume}
 ```
 The only argument of the function gives access to the user defined structure with all the detector parameters.
 !!! note
     The type `CxxPtr{G4VPhysicalVolume}` denotes a C++ pointer to the `G4VPhysicalVolume` type.
-The user can use the native G4 classes for constructing the geometry such as the different type of solids (e.g. G4Box, G4Tubs, etc.), `G4LogicalVolume`, `G4PVPlacement`, `G4PVReplica`, etc. Alternatively can the type [`G4JLDetectorGDML`](@ref) to construct a detector from a GDML file.
+The user can use the native G4 classes for constructing the geometry such as the different type of solids (e.g. G4Box, G4Tubs, etc.), `G4LogicalVolume`, `G4PVPlacement`, `G4PVReplica`, etc. Alternatively, the user can use the type [`G4JLDetectorGDML`](@ref) to construct a detector from a GDML file.

 !!! note
     Note that by default constructed C++ objects from Julia would get automatically deleted by the Julia garbage collector (GC) since a `finalizer` gets installed to the wrapper classes.
 This is particularly a problem when constructing the geometry.